biotorrents/gazelle/README.md

 I tested this extensively and determined that prehashing passphrases was no good.
-Not only it is impossible upgrade the algorithm, e.g., from `sha256` to `sha3-512`, but prehashing lowers the total entropy of long strings even if binary is used.
+Not only it is impossible upgrade the algorithm, e.g., from `sha256` to `sha3-512`, but prehashing lowers the total entropy of long strings even if binary is used throughout.

-Test it yourself with 72 random bytes of data, e.g., `Ç4†bÌ˚π∆Â±©c%Ç?ãìÿäÛ*nÇYKÕu«+TLå¶’¨x¯Õ°ÁôŒ‹ßAS~ËzSDuh<£õ‡*—(vÈË∂`.
+Test it yourself with 72 bytes of random binary data (the max supported by bcrypt) and a Shannon entropy calculator.
+There's something to be said for prehashing passphrases such as `qwerty123`, however.
+BioGazelle enforces a 15-character minimum passphrase length and imposes no other limitations.

 ## OpenAI integration